Book an Appointment at SpeechEase Burnaby - South Burnaby Clinic

 Speech Language Pathologist

 Queeny received her Masters of Science in Speech-Language Pathology from the University of British Columbia.
-She finds great joy in working with children and embraces the unique relationships that she forms with her clients and their families.
-Queeny has experience working with a range of pediatric speech, language, and social communication delays and disorders in a variety of settings including public health, school, private practice, home environments, and teletherapy.
-Her clinical interests include early language development, bilingualism, developmental language disorder, speech sound disorders, autism, literacy, and augmentative and alternative communication (AAC).
+She finds great joy in working with children and values the meaningful relationships she builds with both her clients and their families.
+Queeny is RASP certified and has experience supporting pediatric clients in both in-person and telehealth settings.

-Queeny is dedicated to serving clients from different cultural and linguistic backgrounds.
+Queeny is dedicated to serving clients from diverse cultural and linguistic backgrounds.
 She is fluent in English, Cantonese, and Mandarin.
-In her spare time, Queeny enjoys reading, trying new restaurants, and going on evening strolls.
+In her spare time, she enjoys reading, trying new restaurants, and going on evening strolls.

 Speech Language Pathologist Queeny received her Masters of Science in Speech-Language Pathology ...
 Read More